Angie-gh/adix.github.io/fundamentals_python.md

-# This is the Fundamentals of Programming in Python
+# This is the Fundamentals of Programming in Python2